vanhungbkcbg1/aws/VPC_Endpoint/VPC_Endpoint.md

   - in vpc menu, choose **End point** and choose information as below
    ![image](./images/endpoint_1.png)
    ![image](./images/endpoint_2.png)
+  - inside private instance we can use aws cli to connect to s3
 ## interface Endpoint
 use to connect to other services
+### Setup
+  - we need to have 1 public instance and 1 private instance
+  - we also need to create role that have permission to access sqs and then attach it to private instance
+  - in vpc menu, choose **Endpoint** and choose information as bellow
+  - inside private instance we can use `aws cli` to connect to sqs
+       `aws sqs list-queues --region ap-northeast-1 --endpoint-url https://sqs.ap-northeast-1.amazonaws.com`